botiqueme/dev-docs/endpoint-design-guidelines/property.alfredhospitality.ai/9 - get_placeholders.md

-### **Endpoint: `/get_placeholders/{property_id}`**
+### **Endpoint: `/get_placeholders/<property_id>`**

 #### **Purpose**
 Retrieves all placeholders for a specific property.
-A placeholder contains information related to a property, such as text fields, phone numbers, addresses, images, or videos.
+A placeholder contains information related to the placeholder, such as text fields, phone numbers, addresses, images, or videos.

 ---